Characteristic Points of Recursive Systems: Characteristic Points of Well-Conditioned Systems

-This uniform substitution method is used in \cite{FlSe2009} (see p.~492) on \textit{aperiodic}\footnote{A well-conditioned system $\mathbf{y} = \bG(x,\mathbf{y})$ is \textit{aperiodic} if the coefficients of each $T_i(x)$ are eventually positive, $\bT(x)$ being the standard solution---see \cite{FlSe2009}, p.~489.} polynomial systems $\Sigma$.
-The following example shows that, in general (without the aperiodic hypothesis), this uniform method of substitution fails to produce a system $\Sigma^\star$ such that the Jacobian matrix $J_{\bG^\star}(x,\mathbf{y})$ has all entries non-zero.
-However a more general form of substitution will provide the desired $\Sigma^\star$.
+The simplest substitutions are $n$-fold iterations $\bG^{(n)}$ of the transformation $\bG$.
+These are used in \cite{FlSe2009} (see p.~492) as they suffice for \textit{aperiodic}\footnote{A well-conditioned system $\mathbf{y} = \bG(x,\mathbf{y})$ is \textit{aperiodic} if the coefficients of each $T_i(x)$ are eventually positive, $\bT(x)$ being the standard solution---see \cite{FlSe2009}, p.~489.} polynomial systems $\Sigma$.
+In general, however, iteration of $\bG$ does not suffice to obtain a system $\Sigma^\star$ as described above---see Example \ref{ex subst}.